Twilight4/debian-setup/README.md

 - Ensure that the drive is not mounted when this is ran (`findmnt /mnt/sdX`).
 If a secure erase command is issued while the device is mounted, it will not erase properly.

 #### ~~Issue the ATA Secure Erase command~~
-- ~~Issue the ATA Secure Erase command `hdparm --user-master u --security-erase PasSWorD /dev/sdX`.~~
+- ~~Issue the ATA Secure Erase command: `hdparm --user-master u --security-erase PasSWorD /dev/sdX`.~~
-- ~~After a successful erasure the drive security should automatically be set to disabled `hdparm -I /dev/sdX`.~~
+- ~~After a successful erasure the drive security should automatically be set to disabled: `hdparm -I /dev/sdX` .~~

 ### Launch the script
 1. `curl` and execute the script `curl -LO https://raw.githubusercontent.com/Twilight4/arch-install/master/install_sys.sh`.
 Before launching the script do `pacman -Sy` in case the script would fail and then `bash install_sys.sh`